 Episode 2: Access for all

 Beyond the stations, it is important to also design rail cars accessible to everyone: users with functional limitations (motor or visual), families with strollers, travellers with suitcases...
 We developed a life-sized mode and tested it with people with reduced mobility.

 Episode 1: Connecting with the past, building the future

-Jean-Philippe Pelletier (REM project office), Thomas Fortin (NouvLR consortium), Marie-Hélène Asselin and Bilal Ibrahim (Polytechnique students) explore the Édouard-Montpetit construction site.
-This highly complex project entails digging 70 metres below ground to connect the REM to the train tunnel under Mount Royal, which was built over a century ago, in 1918.
-The project is realizing the original metro plan presented by Jean Drapeau in 1961 and is partially based on the initial plans for the Édouard-Montpetit station in 1983.
+Engineers Jean-Philippe Pelletier (REM) and Thomas Fortin (NouvLR) explore the Édouard-Montpetit construction site with Polytechnique students.
+This highly complex project entails digging 70 metres below ground to connect the REM to the train tunnel under Mount Royal, which was built over a century ago.

 Find out more: 100 Years of History: Secrets of the Mount Royal Tunnel